EBIO5460Fall2022/class-materials/02_1_preclass4mon.md

 ##### Question 1

-What is wrong with the following code?
+What goes wrong with the following code and why?
 (Provide your answer as a comment).
 Fix the code.

 ```R
 student_grade <- 75